kubeedge/kubeedge/docs/keadm/keadm-ctl-vs-kubectl.md

-# keadm ctl and kubectl
+# keadm ctl vs kubectl

 This document explains the difference between `keadm ctl` and `kubectl`, and helps users choose the right command-line tool for common KubeEdge operations.